Active random force promotes diffusion in bacterial cytoplasm: Results

-{\it Comparison with experiments.---}In Ref. \cite{Parry2014}, the authors measured the MSDs of exogenous particles of multiple sizes in active and dormant cells, including GFP-$\mu$NS particles with changeable sizes and mini-RK2 plasmid.
-We find that the measured MSDs are subject to large noises, which makes it difficult to compute the diffusion constants accurately and systematically.
-To circumvent this problem, we compute the ratios of MSDs in active and dormant cells at every moment and calculate the ratios of diffusion constants between active and dormant cells $D/D_0$ as the averaged MSD ratios over time (inset of Figure \ref{D_ratio_wExp}).
-For each particle size, we compute $D/D_0-1$ (Figure \ref{D_ratio_wExp}).
-To compare the experimental data with simulations, we choose three different volume fractions $\phi=0.5, 0.58, 0.64$ in the simulations because the actual volume fraction of bacterial cytoplasm is unknown.
+In \cite{Parry2014}, the authors measured the MSDs of exogenous particles of multiple sizes in active and dormant cells, including GFP-$\mu$NS particles with changeable sizes and mini-RK2 plasmid.
+We find that the measured MSDs are subject to large noises, making it difficult to compute the diffusion constants accurately.
+To circumvent this problem, we compute the ratios of MSDs in active and dormant cells at every moment and calculate the ratios of diffusion constants between active and dormant cells $D/D_0$ as the averaged MSD ratios over time.
+The experimental particle radius is converted to a dimensionless number using $a_0=10$ nm.

-Interestingly, the simulation results are insensitive to the volume fraction, and the simulated $D/D_0-1$ with $\gamma=3$ nicely matches the experimental data.
-Using the alternative definition of diffusion constants does not affect our conclusions (Figure S4).
-Our results are also independent of the length unit as we choose a five times smaller length unit and obtain the same results (Figure S5).
-The agreement between simulations and the experimental data supports our assumption that the autocorrelation function of the active random force can be modeled as a power-law function of particle radius.
+To compare with experiments, we simulate several different volume fractions since the actual volume fraction of bacterial cytoplasm is unknown.
+Intriguingly, the simulated $D/D_0-1$ with $\gamma=3$ nicely matches the experimental data (Figure \ref{D_ratio_wExp}a), and we will explain the physical mechanism of $\gamma=3$ later.
+We find that the simulated diffusion enhancements $D/D_0-1$ are insensitive to the volume fraction, although the diffusion constants $D$ and $D_0$ by themselves change significantly with the volume fraction (Figure \ref{D_ratio}a, b).
+To confirm the robustness of our results, we also simulate a narrower distribution of particle radii that is more Gaussian-like.
+The agreement between simulations and experiments is equally valid (Appendix \ref{SuppleFig}---figure \ref{SigmaLow}).
+Our results are also independent of the length unit as we choose a different length unit and obtain the same results (Appendix \ref{SuppleFig}---figure \ref{a0_2nm}).
+Using the alternative definition of diffusion constants does not affect our conclusions (Appendix \ref{SuppleFig}---figure \ref{D_ratio_wExp_varDt}).

-We note that for a dilute active system with $\gamma=3$, the absolute diffusion constant is a non-monotonic function of particle size ($D_{\text{dilute}}=1/\tilde{a} + \tilde{A} \tilde{a}$) and has a minimum.
-Nevertheless, in systems with large volume fractions, we find that the absolute diffusion constant always decreases with particle size (Figure S6), consistent with the experimental observations \cite{kumar2010mobility}.
+We note that for a dilute active system with $\gamma=3$, the absolute diffusion constant is a non-monotonic function of particle size ($D_{\text{dilute}}=1/\tilde{a} + \tilde{A} \tilde{a}$).
+Nevertheless, we find that the absolute diffusion constant continuously decreases with particle size in systems with large volume fractions (Appendix \ref{SuppleFig}---figure \ref{D_multi_phi}), consistent with the experimental observations \citep{kumar2010mobility}.